EricPuig10/FinalProjectFrontEnd/README.md

 &nbsp;

 ## WHAT'S NEXT?

->SECURITY: Automatic generation of an e-mail for new users with redirection to the password change site, before accessing the app.
+>SECURITY: When Master Administrator creates a new user, the automatic generation of an e-mail must redirection to the password change site, before accessing the app.

->LOADING: Importing the excels auto-generated after the candidat register.
+>LOADING: When a new candidat registers by himself, the auto-genereted excel will be imported to the data base.

 >FLEXIBILITY: The application will be adaptable to be able to add more options to the preset fields.

 &nbsp;